 Got leftover bananas?
 Use them up in a delicious new way with these wonderful Thai banana recipes!
 Thai banana desserts are easy to make and wonderfully delicious.
-As a bonus, these banana dessert recipes are healthy, low-fat, low-calorie and completely guilt-free! (some are even gluten-free).
-ENJOY!
+As a bonus, these banana dessert recipes are healthy, low-fat, low-calorie, and completely guilt-free (some are even gluten-free).

 01 of 07

 Traditional Thai fried bananas with crispy batter are a popular dessert and snack food in Thailand and throughout Southeast Asia.
 The dish is more often known as "Goreng Pisang" in Malaysia, Indonesia, Singapore, and surrounding countries.
 It's difficult to make fried bananas as good as those sold by street food vendors in Thailand and elsewhere - that said, we've been working on this recipe for a while now, and think it's pretty good.
 Even our Thai and Singaporean family members have given it their stamp of approval!

 This easy banana-lychee-coconut dessert only takes 5 minutes to make!
-But don't be deceived by its simplicity, the taste is so wonderfully sweet and exotic that we find it addictive!
+But don't be deceived by its simplicity, the taste is so wonderfully sweet that we find it addictive.
 It's also a low-fat dessert that happens to be incredibly healthy.
-A great way to use up leftover bananas, this banana lychee pudding is really more of what they would call a "dessert soup" in Asia.
+A great way to use up leftover bananas, this banana lychee pudding is really more of what would be called a "dessert soup" in Asia.
 This simple banana lychee dessert recipe can be served warm or cold, depending on the weather and your mood (cold is great on a hot summer night while serving it warm makes this a superb comfort food).
-Enjoy!

 A terrific way to use leftover bananas, and you can put this easy dessert together in less than 10 minutes.
 Just put everything in a blender and then pour into ramekins and pop them in the oven.
 Serve this easy Thai banana coconut cream custard recipe warm, cold, or at room temperature.
 This creamy, tropical-tasting dessert is sure to please.